List of Hollyoaks characters introduced in 2013: Sandy Roscoe

-Sandy Roscoe, played by Gillian Taylforth, made her first screen appearance on 23 May 2013.
+Sandy Roscoe (previously Black), played by Gillian Taylforth, made her first screen appearance on 23 May 2013.
 Taylforth's casting and the character were announced on 4 February 2013.
 It was confirmed that she would play Sandy, the mother of six sons also due to join the serial.
 Taylforth commented on her casting, saying: "I am really looking forward to joining Hollyoaks, which is going from strength to strength under Bryan Kirkwood at the moment".
 The actress also revealed she was excited to relocate to Liverpool where the serial is filmed and was eager to meet her on-screen family.
 Taylforth had previously announced that she was in talks to join the serial, saying that she felt nervous at the prospect of joining the serial but that the part was "a long contract so it will be nice to settle back into something".
 She was revealed to be the real mother of established character Darren Osborne (Ashley Taylor Dawson).

 It was announced on 9 March 2014 that Taylforth had decided to leave the soap.
 Although she departed on 22 August 2014, executive producer Bryan Kirkwood said she might return sometime in the future.
 The character made a brief return in 2015 before departing the show and moving to Canada.

 Lindsey Butterfield

 Lindsey Roscoe (also Butterfield), played by Sophie Austin, debuted on-screen on 3 June 2013.
-Lindsey was the fiancée of the eldest Roscoe brother Joe (Ayden Callaghan).
+Lindsey was introduced as the fiancée of the eldest Roscoe brother Joe (Ayden Callaghan).
 She is described as "feisty, determined and driven" and is more than capable of holding her own with the outspoken Roscoe boys.
 Lindsey's romance with Joe is a strong one as he regards her as the love of his life, while family matriarch Sandy (Gillian Taylforth) enjoys having another female living in the house.
 Speaking of her new role, Austin commented: "I'm so excited to be joining the cast of Hollyoaks as Lindsey Butterfield and being part of the Roscoe clan.
 We have lots of exciting stories ahead."
 Lindsey works at the local hospital as a junior doctor.